devlive-community/view-shadcn-ui/docs/components/input.md

     :columns="[
-        ['on-change', 'Triggered when the input value is changed', 'Object'], ['on-clear', 'Triggered when the clear icon is clicked', '-'], ['on-prefix-click', 'Triggered when the prefix icon is clicked', '-'], ['on-suffix-click', 'Triggered when the suffix icon is clicked', '-'], ]">
+        ['on-change', 'Triggered when the input value is changed', 'Object'], ['on-clear', 'Triggered when the clear icon is clicked', '-'], ['on-blur', 'Triggered when the input loses focus', '-'], ['on-prefix-click', 'Triggered when the prefix icon is clicked', '-'], ['on-suffix-click', 'Triggered when the suffix icon is clicked', '-'], ]">